 - Once it’s completely cool and room temperature, add to a mixing bowl.
 Beat on medium until fluffy.

 - Add 3 cups of powdered sugar.
 Beat on low until combined and then on medium until well mixed.

-- Add in 2 – 3 tbsp of cream or milk and mix well.
+- Add in 2 – 3 tablespoon of cream or milk and mix well.

 - Add in the other 4 cups of confectioners sugar and mix well.
 If the buttercream is too stiff, add in more cream, a tablespoon at a time until you reach the desired thickness.

 Don’t Forget to Pin it Below!